Charlotte-Roemer/PAM-compatibility-solutions/README.md

 # PAM-compatibility-solutions
 Solutions for big datasets with multiple recorder sensitivities in the PAM of bats

-Authors of the scripts: Nathan Besnier, Laureen Dret, Alexandre Grave, Charlotte Roemer
+Authors: Nathan Besnier, Laureen Dret, Alexandre Grave, Charlotte Roemer

 ## fun_for_bats.R
 Assembles all functions necessary for the other scripts.